India–China Border Roads: ICBR-III or Phase-3

-ICBR-III was approved in 2020-21 fiscal budget, to construct additional 104 roads of more than 6,700 km length.
+ICBR-III was approved in 2020–21 fiscal budget, to construct additional 104 roads of more than 6,700 km length.
 The proposal for the Phase 2 was first conceived in 2013 with the goal of constructing 32 roads along the border, expanded version of which was approved in 2020 with inclusion of additional roads.
 Amid the India-China skirmishes, the government asked all bodies to speed up the construction of the roads.
 Additional labour was also sent to these areas to assist in speeding up construction.

 BIMF funding and progress of construction

 ICBR infrastructure is funded by the "Border Infrastructure and Management Fund" (BIMF) which provides funding for India's border infrastructures along Bangladesh, Pakistan and China borders.

 Spending on ICBR tripled between 2016 and 2020, from ₹4600 crore to ₹11800 crore.
-Annual funding was as follows: INR 11,800 crore in 2020–21, INR 8,050 crore in 2019–20, INR 6,700 crore in 2018–19, INR 5450 crore in 2017–18, between INR 3,300 crore to INR 4,600 crore annually from 2008 to 2016.
+Annual funding was as follows: INR 118 billion in 2020–21, INR 80.50 billion in 2019–20, INR 67 billion in 2018–19, INR 54.50 billion in 2017–18, between INR 33 billion to INR 46 billion annually from 2008 to 2016.

 Due to significantly increased annual funding, the ICBR construction picked up pace after 2014: